Last updated December 2023

 They will become 'mobility as a service' (MaaS) providers.

 Analysts believe this makes commercial sense.
-Accenture predicts that, by 2030, revenues from mobility services could hit €1.2 trillion (approximately US$1.3 trillion).
+Accenture predicts that 2030 revenues from mobility services could hit €1.2 trillion (approximately US$1.3 trillion).

 MaaS is a big idea.
 It promises to be green and profitable.
 And the experiments have already begun.
-In Finland, Whim has launched a monthly plan that includes access to train, bus, taxi, rental car, or bicycle.
-They’re even calling it the ‘Netflix of transport.’
+In Finland, Whim has launched a monthly plan that includes trains, buses, taxis, rental cars, and bicycle access.
+They're even calling it the 'Netflix of transport.'

 Top 5 FAQs on green advantages of connected cars

 Discover how connected cars drive us towards a greener future with enhanced efficiency and reduced emissions.

 Connected cars are vehicles equipped with internet connectivity to interact with other devices.
 Tesla's over-the-air updates exemplify how cars can gain new features without physical visits to service centres.

 2. How do connected cars help in reducing emissions?